-If the gift was purchased in-store, some shops will exchange items – clothes in the wrong size, for example – or issue a credit note, but generally they don’t have to.
+If the gift was purchased in-store, some shops will exchange items – clothes in the wrong size, for example – or issue a credit note, but generally, they don’t have to.

-Note that there are certain items you can never return for hygiene reasons, such as underwear or earrings.
+You should note that there are certain items you can never return for hygiene reasons, such as underwear or earrings.

 Returning goods purchased online

 But if you’re returning an unwanted Christmas present, it’s likely the buyer, and not you, will receive the refund.

-The exception here is if the goods were personalised.
-If you get jewellery inscribed or pay to get a holiday photo made into a canvas print, for example, you won’t be entitled to a refund.
+So, if you get jewellery inscribed or pay to get a holiday photo made into a canvas print, you probably won’t be entitled to a refund.

 Returning faulty goods